YasinAtLinux/Termux-Debian-Login/README.md

 4. Run the command source .bashrc to apply the changes.

+## Alternative way
+If you don't want to clone Repo and follow above instruction, then you can just download Setup_Script_v1.sh for termux-debian login management or Setup_Script_v2.sh for Debian-Void-Termux login management.
+For Further instruction READ Scripts.md

 # Notes
 1. Replace 'yasin' in the deb_login.sh script with your Debian username.